The election closed on Thursday, Nov. 9 for two seats on the Primary Care Physicians' Representative Council.

 Voting ran from Oct.
 16 to Nov.
 9 at 11:59 p.m.

 Members of the Section of General Practice may only nominate physicians from their own county, and may only vote within their own county.
 All positions are two-year terms.

 Honorarium and travel

 Council members receive a $500 honorarium for each meeting and are reimbursed for travel expenses.
 Physicians have the option to connect to meetings via video-conference.
 The Council meets about four times a year, usually on Saturday mornings.

-The Primary Care Physicians' Representative Council advocates for the interests of family and practitioners.
-The council's work involves developing strategies for dealing with key issues affecting the role, responsibilities, and capabilities of general and family practitioners.
+The Primary Care Physicians' Representative Council advocates for the business and interests of primary care physicians.
+The council's work involves developing strategies for dealing with key issues affecting the role, responsibilities, and capabilities of primary care physicians.